-Identifying the Oracle Home Directory Location
+3.4.1.1 Identifying the Oracle home Directory Location

-Before you install Oracle Database 10g Products into an existing Oracle home, you need to identify the location of this Oracle home.
+Before you install Oracle Database 10g Products into an existing Oracle home, you must identify the location of this Oracle home.
 If you do not know the path of the Oracle home directory, you can check it using Oracle Universal Installer.